shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 Ersatzica stared up at the black-furred hand reaching out to her.
 Was this a trick?
 Could he be trusted?
 Well, he did pull her all the way across the river.
 If he wanted to kill her, surely he would have just let her drown in the river just now.
 Or a week ago, when she foolishly tried to swim across on her own.

 “That’s ok.”
 He shrugged, pulling his hand back.
-“I’ll be up on the rock if you need me.”
+“I’ll be up on the outcropping if you need me.”
 He climbed up onto the outcropping, sat down on the edge, and let his fishing line hang down into the water.

 Ersatzica crawled further up onto the beach.
 With a big motion she shook, but the water weighing down her fur didn’t fling off.
 The water dampened her fur.
-It was the most uncomfortable feeling, aside from drowning, of course.
-It was like a hot sweltering heat on a summers day, but hugging her all around.
-Her fur stuck together as she moved.
+Oh, right.
+Apparently cats can’t shake off water like wolves can.
+It’s so uncomfortable.
+Maybe the most uncomfortable thing.
+Aside from drowning, of course.
+It’s like a hot sweltering heat on a summers day, but hugging her all around.
+Her fur stuck together as she moved up the beach.
 She tried a wolf water shake one last time, to no avail.
-Finally she gave up and tried to sun dry.
-The sand wasn’t comfortable, but maybe a solid rock would be?
+It’s no use.
+Time to sun dry.
+She laid down on her back in the sand.
+No, the sand isn’t comfortable, but maybe a solid rock would be?
+Wolf Ersie likes laying down on solid rocks.
+Maybe Cat Ersie will like it too.
+She looked at the largest rock on the beach, right next to her.

 Up on the rock outcropping, the fisher cat whistled.
 It was a happy little tune, perfect for passing the time while fishing.
 A medium basket sat next to him, waiting patiently to be filled with fish.

 Ersatzica cautiously crawled up next to him on all fours.
 His ears pricked in her direction, but he otherwise kept his attention on his fishing line.
 As she got closer, she could see more details.
 The basket wasn’t completely empty.
 Inside, the lower jaw bone of a wolf sparkled with a blue hue in the sunlight.
 It was missing several lower teeth, notably the canines.
 Ersatzica put her face in and sniffed it.
 Its owner had been dead a long time, and smelled only of fish.
 If this fisher cat had killed him, it wasn’t recently.
 Still, it’s a bad omen.
 Ersatzica’s heart beat faster.
 She inched away from him.
-I knew this was a trick.
-How could I have been so stupid?
+She knew this was a trick.
+How could she have been so stupid?

 Without turning around, the fisher cat addressed the jaw bone.
 “I see you found Yotleph’s Jawbone.
 Legend says he was a recluse, didn’t want to interact with anybody.
 He even refused medical aid when he got a splitting migraine that drove him half insane.
 One day he disappeared without a trace.
 When they finally found him, his flesh had already mostly decayed.
 But his skull was an heirloom.
 I bet you were wondering why you couldn’t see me from the other side of the river?”

 Ersatzica paused.
 She’d heard of Yotleph before, although she remembers the tale differently.
 Could it be that Yotleph was found?
 She shrugged.
 Probably.
 It would explain both the jawbone and the fact that the fisher cat was invisible.

 She approached the fisher cat again.
 His back was scarred across his shoulder blade from where it attaches to his arm to where it meets his spine.
 She stroked the scar across her belly.
-She put her face up to it and sniffed it.
+She put her face up to his scar and sniffed it.
 He smelled like a cat, and like fish.
 Half of that smell was acceptable.

 He turned to peek at her.
 “So, do you like fish?”

 “I like it ok,” is what she would’ve said, if she could make sound.
 “I KINDA LIKE FISH!”
 She tried yelling, but it didn’t work.

-“So you do, nice!” he turned back to his fishing pole.
+“I hope you do!” he turned back to his fishing pole.
 It was bouncing up and down.
 “Because I just caught one!”
 He reeled it up and flung it into the basket.
 Sharp curved claws flipped out of his hand and pierced the fish, letting it no chance of escape.
 He pulled it up to his mouth and bit its head off.
 He spat the head into the basket and chucked the body in after.

 The smell of fresh fish and fresh blood filled the air.
 Ersatzica licked her lips.
 She sat down next to him on the outcropping.